 In the southeast corner of B.C., bordering the United States and Alberta, the Kootenay region is one of Canada’s leading destinations for outdoor pursuits.
 Pristine rivers, lakes and beaches, waterfalls, mineral hot springs, alpine meadows, and snow-capped mountains attract outdoor enthusiasts from around the world.
-Established natural resource industries continue to add value to the local economy through development of agri-food processing, mass timber and mining circular economy initiatives, and provide solid footing for the burgeoning tech and digital media sectors.
-The Kootenays offer rich, diverse, and sophisticated communities coupled with incredible geographical beauty.
+Coal production, mining, forestry, and tourism all contribute to the local economy while value-added manufacturing industries, technology and digital media are emerging in the region.

 Canada’s first community-driven, collaborative strategy to build an electric vehicle charging station network.